Welcome to today's edition of the Rush 24-7 podcast.

 That's what they're going to get.

-If they can do it, if they can get there by manipulation, they will, but that 8% unemployment number is the number they think takes the economy as a negative out of play.
+But that 8% unemployment number is the number they think takes the economy as a negative out of play.

-It makes it neutral or a positive.
+Either makes it neutral or a positive.

 They know their buddies in the media are not going to harp on that.

-Whether the media is telling us every day how high it's going, and whether the media does stories on the pain and suffering.
+But rising gas prices are real, nevertheless, whether the media is telling us every day how high it's going and whether the media does stories on the pain and suffering.

-Because the public's gonna feel it.
+Because the public's going to feel it.

 And no way you can tell them it's not happening.

-You can ignore that it's happening if you're the media, but there's no way you can tell people it isn't happening, and there really isn't a way because four dollars was the tipping point.
+You can ignore that it's happening if you're the media, but there's no way you can tell people it isn't happening.

-We're nowhere near that price now, and we're still over four bucks in parts of the country, such as in uh in in Malibu.
+And we're still over $4 in parts of the country, such as in Malibu.

 And I wonder if this rate of increase pleases the president.